HasnathAhmedTamim/Assignment1_RainwaterWebsite/README.md

 - View the deployed site: https://assignment1-rainwater-website.vercel.app/

 **Deploying**
-- The client builds to `client/dist/` and can be deployed to any static host (Netlify, Vercel, GitHub Pages, nginx).
-For static hosts, point the deploy target to the `dist` folder produced by the client build.
+ - The project builds to `dist/` and can be deployed to any static host (Netlify, Vercel, GitHub Pages, nginx).
+For static hosts, point the deploy target to the `dist` folder produced by the build.

 **Data & persistence**
 - Data is stored in-browser in `localStorage` using the key `rainwater_participants` as a JSON array of participant objects.
 Data is local to each browser and origin; clearing browser storage removes the records.